 scenic 389-acre property

 From La Crosse follow US-14/61 south to Readstown.
 Turn right/south onto US-61 and follow for approx. 40 miles until you reach Elm St/US-61 in Boscobel.
-Go 2 blocks past the Dairy Queen in Boscobel and then turn left/east onto Mary street, continue straight onto Fremont St./County rd MS. Destination parking on the left, 2 miles east of the intersection of Mary Street and US-61.
+Go 2 blocks past the Dairy Queen in Boscobel and then turn left/east onto Mary street which becomes County Road MS. Destination parking on the left, 2 miles east of the intersection of Mary Street and US-61.